 Endpoint Security vs. Mobile Access vs. SecuRemote

 This is the first and foremost headache you’ll run in to.
 Mac only supports Endpoint Security, but Windows clients will have 3 options.
-The descriptions are pretty silly as “Enterprise Grade” is just a marketing term that doesn’t help anyone make a decision.
+The descriptions aren’t very helpful y as “Enterprise Grade” smells like a marketing term that doesn’t help anyone make a decision.

 - CheckPoint Mobile uses the Mobile access blade and thus licensing